wngaw/wngaw.github.io/_posts/2019-07-11-statistical-power.md

 \end{align}
 $$

-Hence, minimum sample size is 251, to achieve stastical power of 80% for the test assuming an effect size of -3mmHg.
+Hence, the minimum sample size is 251 users in order to achieve a stastical power of 80%, assuming an effect size of -3 mmHg.

 ## Statistical Power with StatsModels

 Solving these parameters is rather straight forward and can be implemented using StatsModels.
-Do note that I implemented a two-tailed z-test which assumes that sample size $n$ is large (> 30).
-If sample size $n$ for you is small (<= 30), you will need to implement a t-test instead.
-Just replace `NormalIndPower` with `TTestIndPower` in the source code.
+Note that I implemented a two-tailed z-test which assumes that the sample size $$n$$ is large (> 30).
+If sample size $$n$$ is small (<= 30), you will need to implement a t-test instead.
+Just replace `NormalIndPower` with `TTestIndPower` within the source code.

 Begin by cloning my blog repository: